Scouting's Camping Program—Ever-Increasing Challenge Out-of-Doors

 Council High Adventure—A high-adventure experience includes at least five nights and six days of trekking in wilderness and other rugged, remote locations.
 Trekking may include backpacking, canoeing, mountain biking, horse packing, mountain climbing, ski touring, rafting, kayaking, or a host of other outdoor adventures.
 Participants must be at least 13 years old by September 1 of the year of participation or a registered Venturer.

 National High Adventure—The BSA operates unique and exciting national high-adventure bases and programs.
-With two locations in the Florida Keys, the Florida National High Adventure Sea Base offers a variety of aquatic and boating programs.
+With two locations in the Florida Keys, the Florida National High Adventure Sea Base offers a variety of aquatics and boating programs.
 The Northern Tier National High Adventure Program, based in northern Minnesota with two satellite bases in Canada, provides a variety of canoe treks and programs.
 Philmont Scout Ranch, located in the mountains of New Mexico, provides excellent backpacking treks.
+The newest national high-adventure base, the Summit Bechtel Reserve in West Virginia, provides activities such as whitewater rafting, BMX, skateboarding, mountain biking, zip lines, canopy tours, challenge courses, climbing, and shooting sports.
 Age requirements for these programs vary, but most programs are rugged and designed for older Scouts.

 Unit High Adventure—The highest level of challenge for a troop or team is to plan and carry out its own highadventure experience.
 These activities for more experienced Scouts are planned and implemented by youth members with coaching from their adult leaders.

 Venturing camping can include high-adventure activities, such as scuba diving, water skiing, rock climbing/rappelling, caving, horseback riding, and more, but can also include many avocation/hobby interests.
 Venturing members can participate in the national Scout Jamboree.